WHY WE LOVE VITAMIN C!

 How to Use it

 After cleansing and before applying moisturizer and sunscreen.
 Apply vitamin C as a serum in the mornings.
 It is to be believed that the best vitamin C skin care products are serums because they are more effective at penetrating the skin barrier than, say, a cream or toner.
 Then, be patient.
 Most skin care products take time to start working, and vitamin C takes a little longer, even with daily use.
 You won’t notice any significant changes in your skin for six to eight weeks.
 If you have sensitive skin, do a skin test first, as the high acidity can be irritating.

 We can maximize the benefits of vitamin C by combining it with other antioxidants.
 Such as vitamin E and ferulic acid, together, they have optimal absorption benefits when it comes to anti-aging, skin brightening, and protection against against free radical damage.
 Vitamin C also plays well with vitamin B and hyaluronic acid.
 However, do not mix vitamin C with a retinol or niacinamide (which are best to use at nighttime), because the pH levels are incompatible.
 If you want to use both, retinol and vitamin C, waiting half an hour between applications is the best suggestion.

 NOTE: Vitamin C is notoriously prone to oxidizing.
 It can break down when it’s exposed to light or air.
 Always check expiration dates on your products, and if you notice a sour smell or discoloration, it’s most likely breaking down.

-Refresh and improve skin's moisture with a spritz of our CITRUS CUCUMBER TONER!
+2. Refresh and improve skin's moisture with a spritz of our BLUE TANSY HYDRATING FACE MIST!
 Keep in the fridge for an extra refreshing sensation.

 “Drink lots of water, get lots of sleep, and don’t forget your vitamin C.” -unknown